Call4Cloud | MMP-C | Autopilot | Device Preparation

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers\{60b78e88-ead8-445c-9cfd-0b87f74ea6cd}

-Luckily Microsoft came up with a way better option because disabling the password credential provider is maybe a bit too much!
-We now have the possibility to configure the PasswordLess experience.
+Luckily, Microsoft came up with a way better option because disabling the password credential provider is maybe a bit too much!
+We now can configure the PasswordLess experience.

-Good to know is that it doesn’t prevent a user from signing in with a password when selecting the “Other user” option in the lock screen.
-Besides still having the option to log in with a password in case of emergency, it doesn’t impact the “Run As”, as I showed you first!
+It’s good to know that it doesn’t prevent a user from signing in with a password when selecting the “Other user” option in the lock screen.
+Besides still having the option to log in with a password in case of emergency, it doesn’t impact the “Run As,” as I showed you first!
 I love it!!

 Conclusions: